cnlbob/mcellRules/README.md

 ## Testing

-- Run the following command: `python mdlr2mdl.py -ni ./fceri_files/fceri.mdlr -o ./fceri_files/fceri_mdl`
+- From the mcellRules directory, run the following command:
+  `python mdlr2mdl.py -ni ./fceri_files/fceri.mdlr -o ./fceri_files/fceri_mdl`
   (use Python 2, not 3, for this part).
 - This will create the following files within the fceri_files
   directory: